 These Easy Chicken Enchiladas with green sauce are a delicious way to use up leftover chicken and your favorite taco toppings.
 Great dinner recipe for busy nights when you need a quick and easy meal.

 One of the things we buy each week is a rotisserie chicken from Sam's or Costco.
 I love how inexpensive they are, and I don't have to heat up my kitchen roasting it.
 Win, win.

-I keep bags of already shredded chicken in our fridge and freezer for easy weeknight dinners for our family.
+I keep bags of already shredded chicken in our fridge and freezer for easy weeknight dinners like chicken ole for our family.
 I'm all about saving time in the kitchen when it comes to dinner prep.

 These enchiladas are a delicious way to use up leftover chicken and your favorite taco toppings.
 They are quick enough to make that you can make them any night of the week.